huyanping/react-native-share-extension/README.md

+### Important: the code in this repository is for demo purposes only.
+I do not give support on it.

 # React Native Share Extension

 This fork includes some changes to the [original alinz/react-native-share-extension](https://github.com/alinz/react-native-share-extension) for my specific use case; getting URL's and document HTML from a page.

 ## Changes: